-We also included FDA documents related to belantamab.
+We also included FDA documents related to belantamab and ide-cel.
 These included the manufacturer's submission to the agency, internal FDA review documents, and the transcript of Advisory Committee deliberations and discussions.
 All literature that did not undergo a formal peer review process is described separately.